Last Updated on

 Hunting coyotes does not require a big cartridge, and in most situations, a .223 or 5.56 is the right amount of velocity and stopping power.
 This makes an AR-15 variant a viable option for a lot of coyote hunts.

 Coyote hunting can happen at long distances of several hundred yards, but often shots are at 100 yards or less.
-This can make buying the right optic tricky, since it can depend a lot on what part of the country and in what area you’re hunting in, but in these reviews, we’ll cover the eight best scopes for using an AR-15 to hunt coyotes in 2021.
+This can make buying the right optic tricky, since it can depend a lot on what part of the country and in what area you’re hunting in, but in these reviews, we’ll cover the eight best scopes for using an AR-15 to hunt coyotes for this year.

 Experienced hunters are probably not surprised to see a Vortex at the top of the list of best AR-15 scopes for hunting.
 Vortex makes scopes from as little as a couple of hundred dollars all the way up to a few thousand dollars, and they have a habit of letting the technology from their advanced scopes trickle down to the more budget options like the Crossfire II.